adriandevos/Tobacco-Obesity-Rates/README.md

 All exploration and analysis was done with RStudio and its included libraries, and compilation of the data was done in Microsoft Excel.

 ## Exploration
+The data required a full scale scrub and reformatting.
+I also created a brand new response variable called 'Obesity Rate', which sorted numerical obesity rates into 3 distinct ranks: 'Low', 'Medium', and 'High'.

 <details><summary>Data Scrubbing Code</summary>
 <p>